abhurtun/Blog/blogs/goodTechLead.md

 ### Guiding the project technical vision

-Eg. what technology are we going to use, how are we going to deliver the project, what patterns will we use, working closely with the architect etc.
+Eg. what technology are we going to use, how are we going to deliver the project, what patterns will we use, **working closely with the architect, technical advisor** etc.

 ### Mitigating risks and cross-functional requirements